 A handful of fresh parsley, chopped

 Glug or two of olive oil

-Fresh nutmeg if you have it, optional really
+Fresh nutmeg if you have it (this is optional really)

 Grated vegan cheese (optional)